keell0renz/llm-os/README.md

 ![Code Agent](codeagent.gif)

-This agent, built with [LangCode](https://github.com/keell0renz/langcode), a developer-friendly API for interactive Python code execution, can execute Python code in a stateful Jupyter Notebook with full access to your system, The Internet, and output images generated inside Jupyter environment (ex.
+This agent, built with [LangCode](https://github.com/keell0renz/langcode) and [LangGraph](https://github.com/langchain-ai/langgraph), can execute Python code in a stateful Jupyter Notebook with full access to your system, The Internet, and output images generated inside Jupyter environment (ex.
 Matplotlib plot image).

 ## Installation